RickRabiser/rick/README.md

 ### Positions/Memberships

 <ul>
-	<li><a href="https://www.jku.at/en/faculty-of-engineering-natural-sciences/organization/faculty-assembly/">Speaker for University Professors at the Faculty of Engineering & Natural Sciences</a></li>
 	<li><a href="https://www.jku.at/schule/jku-young-scientists/informatik/">JKU Young Computer Scientists</a> -- Program Manager</li>
 	<li>SPLC Hall of Fame (<a href="https://splc.net/fame.html">more information</a>) Judge</li>
  	<li>Professional Member of <a href="http://www.acm.org">ACM</a></li>